-$^{^{64}}$ It was a Canaanite settlement located on the high road going from Jerusalem to the northern districts.
+&lt;sup>64 It was a Canaanite settlement located on the high road going from Jerusalem to the northern districts.

-$^{^{65}}$ S.J.
-BEGGIANI, "The Typological Approach of Syriac Sacramental Theology," $\it Theological Studies 64, 555.$
+&lt;sup>65 S.J.
+BEGGIANI, "The Typological Approach of Syriac Sacramental Theology," Theological Studies 64, 555.

-66 T. Buchan, Blessed is He who has brought Adam from Sheol: Christ's Descent to the Dead in the Theology of Saint Ephrem the Syrian, Gorgias Dissertations in Early Christianity 13, ECS 2, Piscataway, NJ 2004, 230.
-Ephrem states: "His body was newly mixed with our bodies, and His pure
+&lt;sup>66 T. Buchan, Blessed is He who has brought Adam from Sheol: Christ's Descent to the Dead in the Theology of Saint Ephrem the Syrian, Gorgias Dissertations in Early Christianity 13, ECS 2, Piscataway, NJ 2004, 230.
+Ephrem states: "His body was newly mixed with our bodies, and His pure blood has been poured into our veins, and His voice into our ears, and His brightness into our eyes.
+All of Him has been mixed into all of us by His compassion, and since He loves His church very much, He did not give her the manna of her rival.
+He had living bread for her to eat.
+All of Him has been mixed into all

 For Ephrem, crown is the sign of glory; he comments on Isaiah 61: 10: James of Saroug indicates: "The Bridegrooms' side has been pierced, and from it the Bride has come forth, fulfilling the type provided by Adam and Eve.
-For from the beginning God knew and depicted Adam and Eve in the likeness of the image of his only-begotten; He slept on the cross as Adam had slept his deep sleep, his side was pierced and from it there came forth the Daughter of light, water and blood as the image of divine children to be heirs to the Father who love his Only-begotten...
+For from the beginning God knew and depicted Adam and Eve in the likeness of the image of his onlybegotten; He slept on the cross as Adam had slept his deep sleep, his side was pierced and from it there came forth the Daughter of light, water and blood as the image of divine children to be heirs to the Father who love his Only-begotten...
 The stillness of the sleep of death fell upon him on the cross and from him came forth the Mother who gives birth to all spiritual beings."
-67